secretstartups/handbook/support/workflows/importing_projects.html.md

 #### Other Cases

-If you're unsure of whether or not we should perform an import for a specific requestor, get input via #support_escalations Slack channel or an [internal issue](https://gitlab.com/gitlab-com/support/internal-requests/-/issues/new).
+If you're unsure of whether or not we should perform an import for a specific requestor, get input via #spt_managers Slack channel or an [internal issue](https://gitlab.com/gitlab-com/support/internal-requests/-/issues/new).
 If a manager approves, proceed with the import.

 ## Stage 2: Offering Import & Preparation